CreateaFreeWebsite

 What are Media Queries?

-Media queries are probably the most important addition to CSS (Cascading Style Sheets) in decades.
-They are used to make websites responsive, which means they adapt their layout and style settings depending on the viewing size of the device or screen accessing them.
+Media queries were probably the most important addition to CSS (Cascading Style Sheets) in decades.
+They were used to make websites responsive, which means they adapt their layout and style settings depending on the viewing size of the device or screen accessing them.

 In simpler terms: